International Petroleum Corporation Announces Results of Share Repurchase Program

 http://www.nasdaqomx.com/transactions/markets/nordic/corporate-actions/stockholm/repurchases-of-own-shares

 As previously announced, all common shares repurchased by IPC under the share repurchase program will be cancelled.
-Following cancellation of the repurchased shares, the total number of issued and outstanding IPC common shares will be 151,472,285 and IPC will not hold any common shares in treasury.
-As at March 4, 2022, the total number of issued and outstanding shares is 151,746,600 and IPC holds 274,315 common shares in treasury.
+Following cancellation of the repurchased shares, the total number of issued and outstanding IPC common shares will be 151,396,963 and IPC will not hold any common shares in treasury.
+The total number of issued and outstanding shares is 151,746,600 and IPC holds 349,637 common shares in treasury.

 International Petroleum Corp.
 (IPC) is an international oil and gas exploration and production company with a high quality portfolio of assets located in Canada, Malaysia and France, providing a solid foundation for organic and inorganic growth.
 IPC is a member of the Lundin Group of Companies.
 IPC is incorporated in Canada and IPC’s shares are listed on the Toronto Stock Exchange (TSX) and the Nasdaq Stockholm exchange under the symbol "IPCO".